msafdev/linkify/README.md

    ```sh
    npm install
    ```
+3. Change the base color theme using [Shadcn themes](https://ui.shadcn.com/themes), then paste it to `globals.css`
-3. Change to content of the page on `content/content.ts`
+4. Change to content of the page on `content/content.ts`

 #### Development